The vibe: Architecture of superlatives.

-The City of Dreams development further includes a casino, two theatres, a shopping centre, 20 restaurants and four hotels.
+The area: Within the City of Dreams, a resort which includes a casino, two theatres, a shopping centre, 20 restaurants and four other hotels.